zmedelis/bosquet/README.md

 In this prompt definition, *Bosquet* will ensure the following sequence of execution:

-1. First data needs to be filled in: *title* - "The Parade" and *style* - "horror"
+1. First data needs to be filled in: *title* - "The Parade" and *style* - "Horror"
 1. These are all the dependencies needed for *synopsis* generation, and at the place specified with `((bosquet.openai/complete))` an OpenAI API is called to get the results.
 1. Once the *synopsis* is completed, the *review* can be done.
 The *synopsis/completion* dependency is automatically fulfilled and the *review* prompt `((bosquet.openai/complete))` will be called to produce the review
 1. Generated text for review will go under *review/completion* key.